microsoft/code-with-engineering-playbook/docs/developer-experience/copilots.md

 - __Improve and Validate__.
 If you are unsure of the implications of writing code a particular way, you can ask ChatGPT questions about it.
 For instance, you might ask if there is a way to write the code that is more performant or uses less memory.
 Once it gives you an opinion, you can ask it to provide documentation validating that assertion.
 - __Change Perspective__.
 ChatGPT can impersonate a persona or even a system and answer questions from that perspective.
 For example, you can ask it to explain what a particular piece of code does from the perspective of a user.
 You might have ChatGPT imagine it is a database adminstrator and ask it to explain how to improve a particular query.

+While GitHub Copilot X makes the use of ChatGPT and Bing Chat less useful, Copilot will only answer "questions about coding".
+Copilot's interpretation of that rule can be a little restrictive and there are plenty of other cases, that might require these other tools.

-When using Bing Chat, we found much better results using Creative Mode.
+When using Bing Chat, experiment with modes, sometimes changing to creative mode can give the results you need.
+Our devcrew found much better results using Creative Mode.

 ## Prompt Engineering

-Prompt Engineering is a cutting edge subject area focused on prompting strategies designed to derive the most value from an AI response.

-Most LLM services such as GPT-4 or Bing Chat have a limited number of prompts a user can send to it in a given amount of time.
-Even outside of that scenario, we want to get the most useful information as quickly as possible.

-This is one open source example of documentation around prompt engineering, and should be seen as a jumping off point for further investigation.
-[Link](https://github.com/brexhq/prompt-engineering)
+Chat AI tools are only as good as the prompts you give them.
+The quality and appropriateness of the output can vary greatly depending on the prompt.
+In addition, many of these tools restrict the number of prompts you can send in a given amount of time.
+To learn more about prompt engineering, you might review some open source documentation [here](https://github.com/brexhq/prompt-engineering).

 ## Considerations